Junye-Pan/RealtimeSpeechPipeline/RSPP_Section4_Rewrite_with_Rationales.md

 #### 4.1.6 Determinism, replay, and “sources of nondeterminism”

 20) **Determinism Contract**
-Defines ordering, merge semantics, fan-in resolution, and fallback terminal-outcome semantics such that execution and replay remain consistent within a turn under a CompiledGraph.
+Defines ordering, merge semantics, fan-in resolution, and fallback terminal-outcome semantics such that execution and replay remain consistent within a turn under a ResolvedTurnPlan.

 21) **DeterminismContext**
 A turn-scoped context containing: